Chicagoland/O'Hare Chapter 142

 Let’s be sure to keep all the men and women who serve our country in our thoughts and pray for those in combat areas for a safe return home to their families.

-Things are picking up a bit.
-Don, our V.P. of Aerospace Education conducted his first Rocket Building class a couple of weeks ago, with launching the rockets on May 1st. if it's now two windy.
-This is with a Manteno 4-H group.
+Things are picking up a bit for us, too, we hope .
+Don, our V.P. of Aerospace Education, has contacted several organizations with our rocket building, and launching, program.
 If anyone knows of an organization who would like to learn how to build rockets and launch them, please let us know.

 Membership is everyone's business; however, it would be nice to find a volunteer to officially assume a position.
 Or, if you would just like to pass out flyers to people you know or meet, without having a title, I will be glad to send you some flyers.
 Just let me know.